Kohhx/cvparser-java-fullstack/README.md

 ### Backend Development

 - Accept Word/PDF format CV files as input.
 - Implemented a parser to extract information from the CV files.
+Since all the resumes do not follow a specific format, Generative Pre-trained Transformer (GPT API) large language models (LLMs) was used to facilitate the parsing of CVs into the required JSON format.
 - Extract the following fields from each CV:
   - Name (string): The name of the candidate.
   - Email ID (string): The email address of the candidate.